 More pasta salad recipes

 There are lots of great pasta salad recipes for summer or lunches!
-Once you’ve tried this tortellini salad, here are a few more summer salads to try:
+Once you’ve tried this tortellini salad, here are a few more pasta salad recipes to try:

-- Go classic with Classic Tuna Pasta Salad
+- Go creamy with Classic Tuna Pasta Salad or Shrimp Pasta Salad

 - Grab Italian Vegan Pasta Salad